prattyanil/phoenix/BrowserAutomation_GEB/readme.md

 - This maven project can be integrated with any CI / CD Pipeline and can be run using maven command line commands

+- NOTE: The browser drivers needs to be placed under C:\PROJECT\DriverExe (part of BrowserAutomation_GEB project)

 Scope of Improvements :